 As a content creator, it’s also important for me to be intentional about where I direct my creative energy.
 I’m getting older and running out of fucks to give— doing stuff for the “exposure” and “likes” doesn’t cut it anymore.

-For one, I started caring a lot less about taking amazing selfies when I realized I could make $40-75 an hour for photo shoots (not even pornographic / adult nudes) or make a living by modeling for art students.
+For one, I started caring a lot less about taking amazing selfies when I realized I could make $40-75 an hour for photo shoots (not even pornographic/adult nudes) or make a living by modeling for art students.

-Likewise, once the Super Smash Cache blog really started picking up, I wanted to save my words and my time spent writing.
-Composing Facebook posts in fact does consume writing “juice” and spoons, even if it’s supposed to be fun.
+Likewise, once the Super Smash Cache blog started picking up, I wanted to save my words and my time spent writing.
+Composing Facebook posts does consume writing “juice” and spoons, even if it’s supposed to be fun.
 Now that I know I can monetize writing on my blog, why would I give that away for free for Facebook?

-And if you’ve made funny Tweets your thing, I hope you recognize that you have talent— talent that people are willing to pay for— and build something out of it that’s truly your own.
+And if you’ve made funny Tweets your thing, I hope you recognize that you have talent— talent that people are willing to pay for— and build something out of it that’s undeniably your own.
 Something that brings you more than just likes and followers.

 I’m not saying that you shouldn’t absolutely never share your talent for free.
 Rather, I’m emphasizing that you only have 24 hours in a day to work and play and sleep.
 If you’re passionate about something, and good at it, and know how much you could get paid for it, doing it for free often sounds a lot less appealing.

 4 Not dealing with Facebook’s sex-negativity